Predictions and claims for the Second Coming

-The Second Coming is a Christian concept regarding the return of Jesus to Earth after his first coming and his ascension to heaven about two thousand years ago.
+The Second Coming is a Christian and Islamic concept regarding the return of Jesus to Earth after his first coming and his ascension to heaven about two thousand years ago.
 The belief is based on messianic prophecies found in the canonical gospels and is part of most Christian eschatologies.
 Views about the nature of Jesus' Second Coming vary among Christian denominations and among individual Christians.

 A number of specific dates have been predicted for the Second Coming.
 This list shows the dates and details of predictions from notable groups or individuals of when Jesus was, or is, expected to return.
 This list also contains dates specifically predicting Jesus' Millennium, although there are several theories on when the Millennium is believed to occur in relation to the Second Coming.